We Are More Than A Label

 My Roles: Facilitator, Community Designer, Graphic Designer

 I became part of the Arts community at The Fortune Society when we worked on Art Portal.
-In doing that project I learned a lot about the community members’ wishes and pain points,
+By doing that project I learned a lot about the community members’ wishes and pain points.

-We learned about the community members’ wish to “change people’s minds”, and “Change the perception from you are “just a fellon to you’re valuable”".
+I learned about the community members’ aspiration to “change people’s minds”, and “Change the perception from you are “just a felon to you’re valuable”".

 The Director of the Arts program, who is also a writer, is very aware of the impact that language has in shaping, creating, or limiting our perceptions, imaginations, and lives.

-With all her knowledge of the community and the insights that we learned together while building Art Portal, she came to me with the idea to create a resource with the community to raise awareness about the language we use when communicating about community members who have been impacted by the criminal legal system.
+With all her knowledge of the community and the insights that we learned together while building Art Portal, she came to me with the idea to create a resource with the community to raise awareness about the language we use when talking about community members who have been impacted by the criminal legal system.